Capital Expansion

 Coastal Center Admission

-Purchase tickets to the Coastal Center The Coastal Center is open 7 Days a Week, 10am to 4pm.
+Purchase tickets to the Coastal Center The Coastal Center is open Tuesday - Sunday, 10am to 4pm (and select holidays).
 Admission tickets may be purchased upon arrival or in advance below.
-Advanced purchase of admission tickets does not guarantee entrance to the Coastal Center at any particular date or time.
-Please…
+Advanced purchase of admission tickets does not guarantee entrance to the Coastal Center at any…

 Coastal Center Closed